rudyberends/loxone-ts-api/README.md

 ### `LoxoneClient.parseStructureFile()`

 Parses the Loxone structure file (`LoxAPP3.json`).
 After calling this method, event updates will contain enriched information about the room, control and states.
+Each `State` of all `Control`s will also start remembering the latest event received (unless disabled by `clientOptions.maintainLatestEvents`)

 #### Parameters